1ak31sha/1ak31sha.github.io/source/_posts/Mac.md

 2. Chop your broccoli into small pieces and place in a strainer over your boiling ingredients to steam it. 🚂
-3. Rinse your pasta noodles and cook in 'salty like the sea' water until desired softness. 🍝 4.
-Chop your mushrooms and put them in a pan with medium heat to cook.
+3. Rinse your pasta noodles and cook in 'salty like the sea' water until desired softness. 🍝
+4. Chop your mushrooms and put them in a pan with medium heat to cook.
 Season with taco style seasoning or whatever else you like.
-Mushrroms taste great on their own, just some salt might be good for you or if you dont have the taco seasoning.
+Mushrooms taste great on their own, just some salt might be good for you or if you don't have the taco seasoning.
 Oil to fry them in is optional, I find mushrooms don't really stick to the pan so I skip the oil since its actually not a health food.
 5. When potatoes are soft, the boiling ingredients are ready to be blended.
 Add